 Ask anyone about the best time to visit Scotland, and you’ll likely get a wry smile and a comment about packing a raincoat.
 And while they’re not wrong about the weather being unpredictable as hell, the truth is far more exciting than that tired stereotype suggests.

 After two decades of dragging my camera gear through Scottish weather that changes faster than a teenager’s mood, I’ve learned that timing can make or break your Highland adventure.
-This guide breaks down everything you need to know, month by month, to choose your perfect season.
+This guide breaks down everything you need to know, month by month, to choose your perfect season for visiting Scotland.
 We’ll cover weather patterns, crowd levels, prices, and—yes—even those infamous blood-sucking midges that nobody warns you about until it’s too late.

 Ready to master the art of Scottish timing?
 Let’s start with our complete Scotland Travel Guide: Complete Planning Checklist for US Travelers to get your Highland adventure off to the perfect start.